wickit7/arcgisdbmodel/tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md

 ## Update Data Model
 The data model is updated with the JSON file [tutorial_2_update.json](tutorial_2_update.json).

-At a later stage, it is necessary to add a new feature class in which the occupied areas of the locations can be stored.
+At a later stage, it will be necessary to add a new feature class in which the occupied areas of the locations can be stored.

 ### Overview Data Model v02
 <img  src="..\img\tutorial_2_datamodel_v01.jpg" width=80% height=80%>